irena-flextool/flextool/docs/how_to.md

 - `rolling_jump`: sets the interval for the length of each 'jump' the model takes forward in reach roll.
 It is then both the interval of roll starting points and the length of the output for each roll.
 The `rolling_jump` must be smaller than the `rolling_horizon`.
 In the previous example the `rolling_jump` would be 2 months (1440 hours).

-In addition, the user has the possibility to use the other parameters to set the time interval where the rolling happens:
+In addition, the user has the possibility set the time interval where the rolling happens:

-- `rolling_start_time`: Optional (timestamp), can be used to set a different starting point for the rolling than the first timestep (default).
 - `rolling_duration`: Optional (hours), the length of combined rolls.
 In the example, it could be set to 8640 hours which would divide evenly, or 8760 hours which means that the last roll will be shorter than the others.
 It is nicer to use `rolling_jump` that is divisable with the `rolling_duration` to keep rolls even.
 If `rolling_duration` is not set, it defaults to rolling through the whole timeline.

 When using rolling window solve, you are solving the model with less information.
 Therefore, the results will be less optimal since the model will not have the full information at once.
 It is therefore important to know how this could affect the results and what things to consider when implementing a rolling window model.
 It will have an impact on time dependant parts of the model: for example, storages or cumulative flow constraints.
 If the model can see only a few months to the future, it can't see how much energy needs to be stored after that.